fastly/compute-js-static-publish/MIGRATING.md

 # Migration Guide

-When we update `@fastly/compute-js-static-publish` to a new major version, sometimes we make changes to the files that are generated during scaffolding.
-For this reason, if possible we recommended that you re-scaffold your application.
+New major versions of `@fastly/compute-js-static-publish` can involve changes to the files that are generated during scaffolding.
+For this reason, it is recommended that you re-scaffold your application.

-This is pretty simple if you've been using your `compute-js-static-publisher` application without modification, but we know that's not always possible, so the following is provided to help you overcome any breaking changes.
+This is straightforward if you're using `compute-js-static-publisher` out-of-the-box.
+Otherwise, read on.

 # Migrating to v4

 ## Webpack

-Starting with `v4.0.0` of this tool, Webpack is no longer required, and is disabled by default for new applications scaffolded using it.
-This can simplify your development and give you quicker build times.
-However, you may still wish to use Webpack if you need some of the features it provides, such as the ability to use loaders, asset modules, module replacement, dynamic imports, etc.
+Starting with `v4.0.0` of this tool, Webpack is no longer required and is disabled by default for new applications.
+This can simplify development and result in shorter build times.

+You may still wish to use Webpack if you need some of the features it provides, e.g., the ability to use loaders, asset modules, module replacement, dynamic imports, etc.

-If you have an application that you wish to migrate away from Webpack, you can do so by making the following changes in your `./compute-js` directory:
+To migrate away from using Webpack, make the following changes in your `./compute-js` directory:

-* First, make sure you aren't actually depending on any of the features that Webpack provides.
-You can refer to your `webpack.config.js` file to see if it is doing anything fancy.
-When you're sure you're ready, continue to the next step.
+* First, check your `webpack.config.js` file to make sure you aren't actually depending on any custom Webpack features.
+When you're ready, continue to the next step.
 * Delete `webpack.config.js`.
 * Modify `static-publish.rc.js`:
   * Change the line `module.exports = {` to `const config = {`